-On one hand, great!
+On one hand, great.
 Congratulations.

-While this conference attendee has indeed planted three flags—banking, residency, and investment—with a fourth under way—citizenship—every one of the flags is in the same country.
+On the other… not so fast.
+While this conference attendee has indeed planted three flags—banking, residency, and assets—with a fourth under way—citizenship—every one of the flags is in the same country.

 Now, instead of being completely at the mercy of the goings-on in the United States—from its economy and currency to its political situation—he’s in the same vulnerable position in Panama.